tdeleon/Relax/Sources/URLMock/URLMock.docc/URLMockModule.md

 Responses are fully customizable with an `HTTPURLResponse`, data, and optional error; or convenience responses can be used.

+>Note: `URLMock` is a companion to [Relax](https://swiftpackageindex.com/tdeleon/relax/documentation) and is intended to help testing when using the framework, however because it mocks responses to `URLSession` directly, it can also be used with requests not using `Relax`.

 ## Getting Started

 To configure a `URLSession` for using mocked responses, a convenience function is provided: